induane/asinine-website/topics/articles/2019/editorial/article_35.rst

 user when accessing classified materials which would have made it more difficult to determine who stole the data.

+"The portion of the password Manning gave to Assange to crack was stored as a 'hash value' in a computer file that was accessible only by users with administrative-level privileges.
+Manning did not have administrative-level privileges, and used special software, namely a Linux operating system, to access the computer file and obtain the portion of the password provided to Assange." - Indictment: UNITED STATES OF AMERICA v JULIAN PAUL ASSANGE

-In order to "crack" a password (which is shorthand for taking a hash value and determining what password was used to generate it) one would need the actual usernames and hash values.
+In order to "crack" a password (which is shorthand for taking a hash value and determining what password was used to generate it) one needs the actual usernames and hash values.
 This being the crown jewels of the authentication system, a very very small select group of persons would have access to this data.
-No mere analyst would.
-An analyst would only have access to login to SPIRNet to access material related to their work, and Chelsea Manning likely had access to classified materials but it would be absurd if she also had access to the entire authentication system's password-hash storage.
+An analyst—even one with top-secret clearance—should only have access to login to SPIRNet to access material related to their work, not access to all of the authentication systems underlying data.
+If Manning instead had physical access to the computers on which the hashes were stored it would still mean that they were not using any sort of disk encryption.

-Secondly, assuming that Manning somehow got a hold of this map of usernames-hash values, if the system were properly salted and had multi-hash applied, then even with all of the resources of Wikileaks at his disposal, Assange would have absolutely no chance of cracking said passwords.
+Assuming that Manning somehow got a hold of this map of usernames-hash values, if the system were properly salted and had multi-hash applied, then even with all of the resources of Wikileaks at his disposal, Assange would have no chance of cracking said passwords.

 When we hear about breaches of security with companies it's usually because they are using very bad security practices—either storing actual passwords instead of hash values or storing easily pre-computed hashes that aren't properly salted or multi-hashed.
-This happens, but it's usually the work of novice computer professionals, NOT the high level experts tasked with securing classified intelligence material.
-If the security were that lax, state-level intelligence agencies from other countries would long ago have breeched our systems.
+This happens, but it's usually the work of inexperienced or lazy computer professionals, NOT the high level experts tasked with securing classified intelligence material.
+If the security were that lax, state-level intelligence agencies from other countries would long ago have breached our systems.

 If the accusations against Assange are true then SPIRNet is a woefully insecure system.
 If that's not the case then the charges against Assange must be